Here’s How Much Money You’ll Keep After Selling a House

 Seller concessions

-During the contingency period, negotiations between buyers and sellers usually take place that sometimes result in concessions or incentives in the buyer’s favor.
 For example, if the property inspection shows that significant repairs related to the safety of the house or the health of future occupants are needed, the seller might either pay directly for those repairs to be done before closing or credit the buyer an agreed upon amount to cover the work.

 These costs vary from market to market and property to property.
 However, Papa advises ways to mitigate the costs.
 For instance, having a pre-listing inspection done can give you an opportunity to address any glaring issues so there are no surprises during the contingency period.
-In a sellers’ market, some buyers will even waive the inspection contingency to sweeten their offer.
-Additionally, some people opt to sell a property as-is, however, consult with your agent to determine if that’s recommended for your property.

 “Knowledge is key throughout the process,” says Papa.
 “If you’ve got a really good agent working on your behalf, vetting these offers, you could go in the direction where you pick the offer that’s letting you walk away with the most money.”

-- Home inspection fees – $300 to $500
+- Home inspection fees: $300 to $500

-- Repair credit (reduces your net proceeds) – varies, but mortgage lenders usually place limits on the amount of credits allowed
+- Repair credit (reduces your net proceeds): Varies, but mortgage lenders usually place limits on the amount of credits allowed

 Closing costs and additional fees